-The Clow Mammoth Anti-Trauma Safety Harness is Personal Protective Equipment (PPE) against falls from height and has been designed for use in combination with work safety rescue systems.
+The Clow Mammoth Anti-Trauma Safety Harness is Personal Protective Equipment (PPE) against falls from height and has been designed for use in safety rescue systems.

 Certified to EN361, (as a safety harness) EN813, (as a sit harness, maximum load 100kg) and EN1497, (as a rescue harness) it features a fully integrated high visibility overall for maximum safety and comfort.

 This product is no longer in stock